HowDoIGitHelp/CMSC23MDNotes/mdNotes/Logic_Programming_Paradigm.md

 For example, the fact `pokemon(X)`[^variable_syntax], corresponds to the proposition, $\forall x (\text{Pokemon}(x))$.
 By adding this to the knowledge base, you are assuming that for any value `x`, `pokemon(X)` is true.
 Therefore, asking the query, `pokemon(charizard)` will yield a `true` response.
-Of course, any value supplied to the predicate `pokemon` will yield true because of the universal quantification.
+Of course, any value supplied to the predicate `pokemon/1` will yield true because of the universal quantification.

 ```prolog
 pokemon(X).